talkohavy/lvlup/README.md

 lvlup publish
 ```

-Publishes to NPM repo.
+Publishes the package to a dedicated registry.
 Because this command assumes that last commit is the release commit you should not commit any changes between calling `bump` and `publish`.
 These commands are separate to enable you to check if release commit is accurate.

 ### 5. `status`